 How Does Blood Testing Work?

-Blood testing, specifically, is typically used by law enforcement agencies.
-Although breathalyzers and urine tests are more frequently administered, blood tests are still performed.
+Blood testing, specifically a blood sample, is typically used by law enforcement agencies.
+Although a blood alcohol test like a breathalyzer or urine test is more frequently administered, blood tests are still performed.
 A person must give their consent before blood can be drawn.
 However, in some states, refusal to submit to a test requested by a police officer when under the suspicion of a DUI may result in a driver’s license suspension.

 If you agree to a blood test, a small sample is collected by a vacutainer, which contains sodium-fluoride and potassium-oxalate to minimize the chance of contamination.
 The reason a blood test is requested versus a breath test or urine sample is because blood samples will give a more accurate read of a person’s BAC.
 With this type of testing, alcohol can be traced in the blood for up to 12 hours after the person’s last drink.

-A majority of Americans will have an occasional drink with dinner or join colleagues after work for a few drinks.
+A majority of Americans consume alcohol responsibly and will have an occasional drink with dinner or join colleagues after work for a few alcoholic beverages.
 The time for drinking in these situations is sporadic and in most cases, contained.
 On the flip side is binge drinking, which is when a person drinks a large amount of alcohol in a short amount of time.
-This type of alcohol abuse largely happens on college campuses, but may continue into a growing drinking problem for years down the road.
-In these instances, a person may altogether lose count of how much alcohol they’ve consumed over what period of time.
+This type of alcohol abuse largely happens on college campuses, but may continue into a growing drinking problem for years down the road and lead to negative long-term effects from alcohol abuse.
+In these instances, heavy drinkers may altogether lose count of how much alcohol they’ve consumed over what period of time.

 According to the Centers for Disease Control, one in six adults binge drinks approximately four times a month with eight beers per binge.
 And, approximately 92 percent of adults who drink excessively have reported binge drinking within the past 30 days.
 It happens more often than anyone may realize or want to accept.

 This kind of drinking allows alcohol to stay in the bloodstream for a longer period of time, while a person is trying to achieve a drunken state.
 The liver cannot process it as quickly as it’s being consumed.
 In a sense, the body is being flooded with alcohol.
 This is when symptoms of intoxication occur, which may include slurring of words, swaying, disorientation, passing out, or vomiting.
 It may cause a person to become aggressive or withdrawn and depressed.
-It may lead a person to drink and drive, which puts their lives and the lives of others in danger.
+It may lead a person to drink and drive (one of the most common causes of alcohol-related deaths), which puts their lives and the lives of others in danger.